 03 September 20

-It's been a little while since I took an interest in street photography and I haven't been out shooting on the streets for quite a while now, but having recently updated my website and added some new street photography to the new gallery, I thought I'd write a little post about my experiences here.
+It's been a little while now since I took an interest in street photography and I haven't been out shooting on the streets for quite a while, but having recently updated my website and added some new street photography to the new gallery, I thought I'd write a little post about my experiences here.

 I love the feeling of learning in photography, and there is always something new to learn.
 Having spent most of my career either in the studio shooting products (mostly footwear) or in front of a stage photographing bands and performers - and I still have plenty to learn in those genres, but switching focus to other areas of photography can make you a more rounded photographer and learn to look at things in a different way than you normally might.